https://www.georgialegalreport.com/files/2018/06/Screen-Shot-2018-06-12-at-5.15.04-PM-300x185.png

 Our Legal Take

-Parking lot patrons have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided at the subject parking lot and whether this shooting may have been prevented.
+Apartment residents and guests have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided at the subject property and whether this shooting may have been prevented.

-• What security measures, such as security patrols or other safety measures were in place to protect Mr. Perez and deter crime at the time of the shooting?
+• Have there been prior incidents of violence on or near property?
+What security measures, such as gated entry, bright lighting, surveillance cameras, and security patrols, were in place to deter crime and protect the young victims at the time of the shooting?

 We represent our Clients on a contingency agreement, which generally means that no fees or payments are owed until and unless we recover.
 Anyone seeking further information or legal representation is encouraged to contact us via e-mail (click here) or by telephone at 404.842.1600.
 Consultations are free and confidential.